Aikohh/aikohh.github.io/source/references.md

 # References

-Here is a list of notable YouTube channels with Waker gameplay showcases to use as reference
+Here is a list of notable YouTube channels with Waker gameplay showcases to use as reference (in no particular order)

 * [Theuberelite](https://www.youtube.com/@TheuberClips)
 * [ものさし](https://www.youtube.com/@flowerint)